Old Navy’s plus-size experiment failed. It didn’t have to

 The most striking example of this happened last month, when news emerged that Old Navy’s sales had plummeted by 19% from a year ago, and it attributed this decline to the failure of its size-inclusivity program.
 Old Navy had launched the program with great fanfare last fall, with a big ad campaign and plenty of press.
 But sales began to decline almost immediately.

 By April, Nancy Green, Old Navy’s CEO and president, had stepped down after less than two years on the job.
 On an earnings call this spring, Old Navy said it would be scaling down the program.
+While the brand would continue to make its full size range available online, but would be pulling its extended size range from some of its stores.

 Old Navy’s foray into extended sizing could scare off other retailers from following suit.
 But the truth is that many other size-inclusive brands—from Universal Standard to Dia&Co to Good American—are growing quickly and generating hundreds of millions in annual revenue.
 All of these brands launched over the past seven years, and they’re a testament that creating products for consumers of all sizes can be a good business strategy.
 Founders of successful size-inclusive brands believe it’s possible for mainstream retailers like Old Navy to succeed at extended sizes, but they need time and patience for their strategies to take root.